-The Cantalapiedra's come from a long line of winegrowers, since the 19th century, centered around the town of Valladolid.
-The current estate was planted and built in 1949 by Heliodoro Cantalapiedra at the age of 15.
-Certified organic early on, Isaac and then his son Manuel have since taken over creating their first vintage in 2014.
-Because the land has been worked organically for so long and without irrigation the Verdejo grapes are of the highest quality with bright acidity.
-Manuel is a classically trained pianist and his artistic nature shows through the delicately produced terroir driven wines of the Cantalapiedra estate.
+The Cantalapiedra's current estate was planted and built in 1949 by Heliodoro Cantalapiedra at the age of 15.
+Because the land has been worked organically and without irrigation for so long, the grapes are of the highest quality with bright acidity.
+Grandson Manuel is a classically trained pianist, and his artistic nature shows through the delicately produced terroir driven wines of the Cantalapiedra estate.

 Friuli Venezia Giulia, Italy

-Located on the farthest Eastern border of Italy right next to Slovenia is the well-known winemaker Franco Terpin.
-He started as a farmer of livestock in the 1970s and incorporated vines thereafter, bottling his first vintage in 1994.
-He reached full organic certification starting in 2011 and has worked closely with Biodynamic consultant Michel Barbaud to create a fully circular farm.
+Franco Terpin started as a livestock farmer in the 1970s and incorporated vines thereafter, bottling his first vintage in 1994.
+He reached full organic certification in 2011 and has worked closely with Biodynamic consultant Michel Barbaud to create a fully circular farm.
 His orange wines have become representative of the region and his long maceration style creates wines with immense depth and expression.

-Claude-Emmanuelle and Louis-Benoît are the 8th generation of winemakers of the Desvignes family and the first to be certified organic.
-When your last name translates to "of the vines" winemaking is more than a lifestyle; the family's history is intrinsically tied to land.
+Claude-Emmanuelle and Louis-Benoît are 8th generation winemakers of the Desvignes family, and first to be certified organic.
+When your last name translates as "of the vines," winemaking is more than a lifestyle; the family's history is intrinsically tied to land.
 They are one of the leading Beaujolais estates in the coveted Morgon appellation.
-Though many Beaujolais are meant to be young the Desvignes focus on specific age-worthy wine and pick their fruit later than neighboring farms.
-Wine from the Desvignes is both a piece of history and a precursor of the future.
+The Desvignes focus specifically on age-worthy wines.
+They are both a piece of history, and a precursor of the future.